LIVazquezS/Asparagus/README.md

 We recommend to use [ Miniconda](https://docs.conda.io/projects/conda/en/latest/user-guide/install/download.html) for the creation of a virtual environment.

-Once in miniconda, you can create a virtual enviroment called *physpack*
+Once in miniconda, you can create a virtual enviroment called *asparagus*

 ```
-conda create --name physpack python=3.8
+conda create --name asparagus python=3.8
 ```

 To activate the virtual environment use the command:

 ```
-conda activate physpack
+conda activate asparagus
 ```
 ### Installation
 Installation must be done in the virtual environment through pip.
 It is important to mention that the path where you are